 Early childhood educators can build on this ability by fostering respectful, compassionate communication between even the youngest students—and remembering that their own actions are being very carefully watched.

 Babies are much more aware of their surroundings than many people realize.
 They can tell how attentive your are through subtle non-verbal cues.
 Think a little one won't notice that you're sending a text or taking a call during one-to-one playtime?
 Think again!
 They'll know you're distracted and not fully present.

 Scooting, Standing, and Cruising

-By 7-9 months on average, babies are able to pull themselves up into a standing position.
+By seven to nine months on average, babies are able to pull themselves up into a standing position.
 Many are busy scooting around the floor, either on their bottoms, or crawling on their tummies.
 Others are already "cruising" the room, holding onto furniture to get their balance.